+- Increased safety

+- Increased learning and engagement

-Increased positive social interactions
+- Increased positive social interactions

-Less distractions
+- Less distractions

 PAYMENTS

 Office payments: online via School Bytes, cash or card.
 Canteen: online via Flexischools App, cash or card.

 Mobile phone/device - exemption for students

 Keira High School understands there may be students who have a medical, wellbeing or learning need which will require them to access a mobile phone.